 To further understand the detailed content of the library insights, we analyze the distributions of insights under the level-2 taxonomy labels, as well as the contribution differences among training datasets (as depicted in Figure~\ref{fig:lvl2_insights}).

 In the \emph{Domain Modeling} track, insights under \emph{Resource Allocation – Capacity/Resource Balance Equations} account for the largest proportion, with contributions from all four datasets, among which NLP4LP and Industry OR contribute the most.
-Insights tagged with this label are widely applicable to optimization problems that require ensuring resource usage does not exceed available capacity, demonstrating how to establish constraints that maintain balance between resource consumption and availability.
+Insights tagged with this label are widely applicable to optimization problems that require ensuring that resource usage does not exceed available capacity.
+This demonstrates how to establish constraints that maintain balance between resource consumption and availability.

-In the \emph{General Formulation} track, \emph{Variable Definition – Explicit Bounds}, \emph{Redundant Auxiliary Variable}, and \emph{Continuous vs. Discrete Confusion} are the most frequent, with diverse sources, indicating that these are common issues across multiple datasets.
-This reflects that foundational concepts in variable definition are the most error-prone in optimization modeling—particularly in balancing variable types, value ranges, and modeling simplifications—where LLMs tend to produce redundant formulations or type misuse due to overlooking structural or physical consistency.
+In the \emph{General Formulation} track, \emph{Variable Definition – Explicit Bounds}, \emph{Redundant Auxiliary Variable}, and \emph{Continuous vs. Discrete Confusion} are the most frequent, with diverse sources, which indicates that these are common issues across multiple datasets.
+This reflects the fact that foundational concepts in variable definition are the most error-prone in optimization modeling---particularly in balancing variable types, value ranges, and modeling simplifications---while LLMs tend to produce redundant formulations or type misuse due to overlooking structural or physical consistency.

-In the \emph{Code Implementation} track, the number of insights is the smallest, with \emph{Solver \& API Syntax – Nonlinear Constraint Handling} and \emph{Data I/O \& Validation – KeyError \& Index Mismatch} accounting for the highest proportions, mainly contributed by the MAMO (Complex LP) and NLP4LP datasets.
-These two types of insights reveal critical vulnerabilities in the implementation stage—solver syntax compatibility and data accessibility—representing the dual pillars required for bridging mathematical modeling and executable code.
+In the \emph{Code Implementation} track, the number of insights is the smallest, with \emph{Solver \& API Syntax – Nonlinear Constraint Handling} and \emph{Data I/O \& Validation – KeyError \& Index Mismatch} accounting for the highest proportions, which are mainly contributed by the MAMO (Complex LP) and NLP4LP datasets.
+These two types of insights reveal critical vulnerabilities in the implementation stage—solver syntax compatibility and data accessibility---and represent the dual pillars required for bridging mathematical modeling and executable code.